 - finding homes for adoptable pets

 - protecting the health and safety of the citizens of Livingston County

-- Your dog’s vaccination is not valid until the animal is registered with the Livingston County Animal Control.
-If you are new to Livingston County, you must bring in or mail a copy of your dogs’ rabies vaccination certificate to the Animal Control within 30 days of moving.
-Unaltered dogs pay a higher registration fee due to their reproductive status.
+- Your pet’s vaccination is not valid until the animal is registered with the Livingston County Animal Control.
+If you are new to Livingston County, you must bring in or mail a copy of your pets’ rabies vaccination certificate to the Animal Control within 30 days of moving.
+Unaltered pets pay a higher registration fee due to their reproductive status.